ssbc/ssb-meta-feeds-spec/README.md

 come up with.

-Over time a number of different use cases for reasoning about how multiple feeds relates has come up.
+Over time a number of different use cases for reasoning about how multiple feeds relate to each other has come up.
 This includes same-as where multiple devices has independent feeds, but can be seen as belonging to the same physical person.
-Feed rotation for switching to a newer message type.
+Feed rotation for switching to a newer feed format.
 Or it might be being able to say something about a subset of messages from a feed (a claim), that will enable partial replication of those messages.

 Another aspect of existing feeds in SSB is that they tie the identity